-This bill will result in an indeterminate increase in costs incurred by the SHBP and the SEHBP.
+The OLS estimates that the bill will increase, by an indeterminate amount, annual State and local costs incurred through the SHBP and the SEHBP.
 For active and retired State, local, and education employees, the prescription drug copayments for retail generic, retail preferred brand, mail generic, and mail preferred brand prescriptions are below the \$50 copayment ceiling imposed by the bill.
 The copayments that could exceed the \$50 threshold are the prescriptions for retail non-preferred brand, mail non-preferred brand, and brand name with generic available.
 This is because the copayment that the member would be required to pay currently under these categories is greater than \$50 or requires the member to pay the difference in the price between the brand name drug and the generic drug, leaving open the potential for the copayment to exceed \$50.